iotaledger/drng/README.md

 ### Setup
 The setup process for a drand node consists of two steps:
 1. Generate the long-term key pair for each node
+3. Start the drand deamon
-2. Setup the group configuration file
+2. Start the distributed key generation process

 #### Long-Term Key
 To generate the long-term key pair `drand_id.{secret,public}` of the drand